SABS-R3/module01_se_day2/_episodes/11-scientific-numpy.md

 ### Populating Arrays with Stepwise Data

-FIXME: add new dimension to inflammation data, populate it
+FIXME: add new dimension to inflammation data, populate it, inc. broadcasting

-### Dot Products

-FIXME: theoretical example from RSD materials

 {% include links.md %}